pranav-ganesh/tp/docs/DeveloperGuide.md

 2. User requests to delete a specific contact in the list

-3. AddressBook deletes the contact
+3. CMM deletes the contact

     Use case ends.